GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 ## DATA FILES

 ### [liste_86.xlsx](liste_86.xlsx)
-Publicly available list of ships affected by removal program
+Publicly available list of ships affected by removal program.
+Contains some typos corrected in treated_list.csv

 Origin: Downloaded pdf on [a page of the French ministry of the Sea](https://www.mer.gouv.fr/sites/default/files/2023-12/Liste%20des%20b%C3%A9n%C3%A9ficiaires%20finaux%20PAI%20-%2086%20navires-3.pdf) and converted to excelv